 Plus, as a popular vacation destination, Bali is also well set up to cater for tourists, so may be the better choice if you’re looking for a hassle free holiday with lots of excursion options close by.

 Therefore the Philippines is a destination that is better suited to travelers who like to get away from the tourist hot-spots and discover their own hidden gems.
-It’s also a great destination for a holiday that’s longer than two weeks.
+It’s also a great destination for a holiday that’s longer than two weeks due to its size.
 More touristy Bali is probably better suited to anyone looking for shorter vacation.

-Below we look at a some of our favorite areas in both destinations, before comparing the culture and food in each.
+Below we look at the excursion options in both destinations, before comparing the culture and food in each.
 Stick around, because they’re quite different!